-There are charitable exemptions and concessions from land tax under certain circumstances.
+There are exemptions and concessions from land tax available to charitable organisations under certain circumstances.

 Land is exempt from land tax if it is:

-- Owned by a charitable institution and used exclusively for charitable purposes,
+- Owned by a charitable organisation and used exclusively for charitable purposes,

-- Owned by a charitable institution, is vacant, and is declared to be held for future charitable use,
+- Owned by a charitable organisation, is vacant, and is declared to be held for future charitable use,

-- Not owned by a charitable institution, but is used by a charitable institution exclusively for charitable purposes, or
+- Used (but not owned) by a charitable organisation exclusively for charitable purposes, or

 - Leased to a person or body to be used for outdoor sporting, outdoor recreational, outdoor cultural or similar outdoor activities and is available for use for one or more of these activities by members of the public.
-The proceeds derived from leasing by the owner must be applied exclusively for charitable purposes
+The proceeds derived from this leasing must be applied exclusively for charitable purposes by the owner.

-Land is not exempt from land tax if:
+Land is not exempt from land tax if it is:

-- The land is used by the charitable institution for commercial purposes, even if the profits from the commercial activities are used to fund the charitable activities of the institution
+- Used by a charitable organisation for commercial purposes, even if the profits from the commercial activities are used to fund the charitable activities of the organisation

 - Other purposes beneficial to the community